Heritage Walk Parley Common - Barrows - Dudsbury Camp - Church Lane (approx 5 miles)

 The Camp is a Scheduled Monument of national importance.
 There was a limited excavation of the site in the 1920s to define the extent of the original banks and ditches and Iron Age pottery finds were made.
 Small items of Roman pottery have been found 300yds to the east.

 The west side of the site is owned by the Girl Guides who have held camps here since 1931.
 In 2017 the Guides carried out a heritage project to raise awareness of the site and its use by the Guides.
 Much overgrown vegetation was cleared and Bournemouth University carried out a ground radar scan to try to find any historic items (without success).
 Signage was put up and many trees on the south part of the hill fort were removed to restore the tremendous views south towards Bournemouth that would have been a feature of the original hill fort.

 The most significant part of the project was the construction by Guides, their families and West Parley Volunteers of a replica of an Iron Age roundhouse using local materials wherever possible.
 The roundhouse construction was entered into the Community Project section of the 2017 Dorset Best Kept Village competition and gained a second place as reward for all the hard work involved in its construction.

 The east side is owned by Castle Rings, the large house to the north of the footpath.

-11. The Dudsbury - This has been a popular public house for many years though it is closed temporary.
+11. The Pear - This has been a popular public house for many years and has been improved over the last 10 years.
 It was built in 1928 as a gentleman’s residence on one of the highest parts of the village with superb views from the east side across to the Isle of Wight.
 Romano-British pottery (made in the New Forest) was found when the footings were dug for the building.
 The old oak tree on the approach road is some 325 years old, one of the oldest trees in the village.